Sebastian Acker artist's book Traces of Other Places

 Editor: Duncan Ballantyne-Way

-Copy editor: Sarah Quigley
+Copy editing: Sarah Quigley

 ISBN: 978-3-7356-0761-4